 Value-based care is a broad term for a reimbursement model for health care organizations (HCOs) in which CMS or other insurance institutions will reimburse based on the quality of care provided and the quality of patient outcomes.
 This means that providing efficient and quality care to a patient will result in a higher reimbursement for the HCO, while inefficient care will result in a lower reimbursement to the organization.
 This differs from the traditional fee-for-service model, where providers are reimbursed based on the service provided to a patient, regardless of quality of care or outcome.

 One way that CMS has begun to implement value-based care models in the U.S. is by offering certain HCOs the opportunity to participate in Alternative Payment Models (APMs), which is their version of value-based care.
 There are nearly 100 APMs offered by CMS that organizations can participate in, each of which has different participation requirements and different quality measures by which patient outcomes are measured.
 The Bundled Payment for Care Improvement (BPCI) Advanced model is a great example of an APM.

-Not only does pMD have the capability to accurately submit claims electronically but we also provide the tools to help organizations better navigate patient care.
+Not only does pMD, a MIPS registry, have the capability to accurately submit claims electronically but we also provide the tools to help organizations better navigate patient care.
 Our comprehensive platform offers customizations to accommodate the growing needs of practices participating in alternative payments models. pMD’s functionality is constantly evolving to support customers looking to participate in value-based care payment models, improve patient outcomes, and maximize reimbursement.